daniel-macrae/NegotiationApp/README.md

 # NegotiationApp
 Game of Nines app for the RUG MSc AI course Cognitive Modelling: Complex Behaviour.
 This app is written in Swift, for iOS devices.
+The cognitive model, that plays as the opponent, is designed in accordance with the principles of ACT-R.

 ## Cognitive Model